Calltrum/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. Script that removes all letters c and C from input.
 21. Script that reverse its input.
 22. Script that displays all users and their home directories, sorted by users.
+100. Command that finds all empty files and directories in the current directory and all sub-directories.
+101.